simeonpalla/simeonpalla/README.md

 #### Data Analyst, The Ballot House UK (India) (August 2021 - August 2022)
+##### Part of a 5-member analytics team with a job to facilitate the creation of deep insights for the client using: Caste demographics, and Retrospective polling data.
 * Designed and built server-scale dashboards for internal teams using **'_Plotly-Dash_'** and **'_heroku_'**
 * Collected, digitized, cleansed & deployed statistical segmentation models on retrospective polling data to assess the favourability of constituency/area/polling stations/village
 * Analyzed the reachability of the government schemes of the state to the people from the secondary data source and cross-verified with the field team to provide insights to the client.